OceanographyforEveryone/OpenCTD/README.md

 #### 6.1 Depth

-The pressure sensor outputs absolute pressure, which means that is is self-calibrating.
+The pressure sensor outputs absolute pressure, which means that it is self-calibrating.
 At sea level, pressure should be approximiately 1016 millibars, though local weather and small changes in altitude will affect this baseline.
 In order to minimize the amount of processing that happens onboard the OpenCTD, pressure is measured in millibars (the default output for the current pressure sensor).
 To convert pressure to depth use the following equation:

 D = (P(depth) - P(surface) * 100) / (g * 1000)

-Where D is depth in meters; P(depth) is the pressure (in millibars) at depth); P(surface) is the pressure at the surface in millibars; and g is acceleration due to gravity (9.81 m/s2).
+Where D is depth in meters; P(depth) is the pressure (in millibars) at depth); P(surface) is the pressure at the surface in millibars; and g is acceleration due to gravity (9.81 m/s^2).

 #### 6.2 Temperature